EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 }
 ```

-Here we add a filter called `userCodeFilter`—as we added to the custom `ObjectMapper` of `CustomHttpMessageConverter`—to include the `UserResponse` class’ code field in the serialization if its value is greater than 0.
+Here we add a filter called `userCodeFilter`—like the one we added to the custom `ObjectMapper` of `CustomHttpMessageConverter`—which will include the `UserResponse` class’ code field in the serialization if its value is greater than 0.
 You can add multiple filters to `ObjectMapper` for different models.

 ```java
 public class CustomHttpMessageConverter extends MappingJackson2HttpMessageConverter {